Perturbation analysis of a class of composite optimization problems: Introduction

-The methodology employed in this paper draws upon established frameworks from \cite{Bonnans2000, DontchevandRockafellar2009, Mordukhovich2006, Mordukhovich2018, Rockafellar1998}.
-It systematically incorporates the theoretical underpinnings of set-valued mapping derivatives, particularly the graphical derivative, regular and limiting/Mordukhovich coderivatives.
-Building on these foundational concepts, which have been extensively validated in variational analysis, optimization theory, and control systems, the paper establishes a robust framework for defining the SSOSC tailored for composite optimization problems of the form $(P)$.
+The methodology employed in this paper draws upon established frameworks from \cite{Bonnans2000, DontchevandRockafellar2014, Mordukhovich2006, Mordukhovich2018, Rockafellar1998}.
+It systematically incorporates the theoretical underpinnings of set-valued mapping derivatives, particularly the graphical derivative, limiting/Mordukhovich and regular coderivatives.
+Building on these foundational concepts, which have been extensively validated in variational analysis, optimization theory, and control systems, this paper establishes a robust framework for defining SSOSC tailored for composite optimization problems of the form $(P)$.

 The remaining sections of this paper are organized as follows.
 Section \ref{sec:preliminaries} reviews some fundamental concepts from variational analysis and generalized differentiation, including the second-order subderivative and derivatives of set-valued mappings that are extensively employed throughout the paper.
-Section \ref{sec:prop-g-prox_g} establishes essential properties of the function $g$ and its associated proximal mapping, which are instrumental for subsequent analysis.
-Section \ref{sec:SRCQ-SOSC-SSOSC-nondegeneracy} introduces the SOSC, SSOSC and constraint qualification conditions, with particular emphasis on the definition of the SSOSC, which serves as the foundation for establishing the key equivalence conditions in perturbation analysis.
-Section \ref{sec:equiv-nonsignularity-SSOSC} presents the equivalent conditions for the non-singular properties of Clarke's generalized Jacobian of the nonsmooth system at a KKT point.
-Finally, Section \ref{sec:Conclusion} presents our conclusions.
+Section \ref{sec:prop-g-prox_g} establishes essential properties of function $g$ and its associated proximal mapping, which are instrumental for subsequent analysis.
+Section \ref{sec:SRCQ-SOSC-SSOSC-nondegeneracy} introduces SOSC, SSOSC and constraint qualification conditions, with particular emphasis on the definition of SSOSC, which serves as the foundation for establishing the key equivalence conditions in perturbation analysis.
+Section \ref{sec:equiv-nonsignularity-SSOSC} presents the equivalent conditions for the nonsingularity of Clarke's generalized Jacobian of the nonsmooth system at a KKT point.
+Finally, Section \ref{sec:Conclusion} presents our conclusions and future research.